3 killed in racially-motivated shooting at Dollar General store in Jacksonville, sheriff says

 The FBI "will pursue this incident as a hate crime," said Sherri Onks, special agent in charge of the FBI Jacksonville Field Office.

-Deegan previously told CBS affiliate WJAX-TV that following the killings, the suspect had barricaded himself inside the store.
+The exact circumstances leading up to the shooting were still unclear.
+Deegan previously told CBS affiliate WJAX-TV that, following the killings, the suspect had barricaded himself inside the store.

 "One shooting is too much, but these mass shootings are really hard to take," Deegan told the station from the scene during the standoff.